niklasf/python-chess/docs/pgn.rst

 Visitors
 --------

-Visitors are an advanced concept for game-tree traversal.
+Visitors are an advanced concept for game tree traversal.

 .. autoclass:: chess.pgn.BaseVisitor
     :members: